 Cinematography, filmmaking, and video production are both skillsets and career paths that are increasingly popular in the 21st century.
 In our modern-day society, video production is used in virtually every industry in some fashion, whether it’s for advertisement, educational, or purely entertainment purposes.
 Due to this broad usage across many industries and the versatile applications available to filmmakers, in recent years we have seen a surge of freelance video producers forging their own careers through the various industries that need their services, rather than adhering to a static career path within a single company or sector.
 There are plenty of different routes available for freelancers, and you can achieve a wide variety in your career!
 Here we’ll break down a few of the potential career routes for independent filmmakers:

 Vlogger is the most obvious entry on our list, so we thought we’d start off with this classic!
-Since the dawn of YouTube vloggers have brought us their daily or weekly video logs on any topics from politics and current events to entertainment, music, sports, and specialised topics like technologies, conspiracy theories, or industry insights.
+Since the dawn of YouTube, vloggers have brought us their daily or weekly video logs on any topics from politics and current events to entertainment, music, sports, and specialized topics like technologies, conspiracy theories, or industry insights.
 Vlogging is the easiest way to get started in the world of independent filmmaking!

 Social Media Influencer